 The SDR borrowing platform seems likely to be set up as early as July, earlier than expected, in advance of the Chinese currency’s formal SDR adherence.
 This will necessitate creating a synthetic SDR that can be related, through forward pricing, to the ‘new’ SDR being created in October.
 This step could lead the IMF to update its procedures for fixing the SDR, which at present is set daily, but in future may need to be established on a 24 hours a day basis.

-The Chinese SDR initiative, depending on the market response, could allow the SDR to become a currency in its own right, rather than an artificial, narrowly used aggregation of leading currencies.
+The Chinese SDR initiative, depending on the market response, could eventually allow the SDR to become a currency in its own right, rather than an artificial, narrowly used aggregation of leading currencies.
 But this is a long journey that faces many hurdles and may never be completed.
 Foreign sovereign issuance of renminbi bonds is at a very preliminary stage.
 The UK government raised Rmb3bn in an offshore bond in October 2014.
 South Korea issued a Rmb3bn domestic Chinese ‘panda’ bond in December 2015, a pioneering action that could pave the way for further such transactions in both SDRs and renminbi.

 If Chinese resident investors become keen purchasers of SDR-denominated bonds, as well as domestic renminbi bonds by foreign borrowers, this will contribute to improving the health of China’s international balance sheet.

-Chinese officials have long backed shifting China’s net foreign assets (the difference between external claims and liabilities of China’s combined public and private sectors) towards foreign holdings by non-public sector investors.
+Chinese officials have long backed shifting China’s net foreign assets (the difference between external claims and liabilities by China’s combined public and private sectors) towards foreign holdings by non-public sector investors.
 Furthermore, officials would welcome denominating some of these claims in renminbi rather than in foreign currencies led by the dollar.

-Bringing the Chinese currency into the SDR, in a long-term move trailed by Chinese officials to produce a new ‘super-sovereign reserve currency’, was agreed last November, after a short, decisive Beijing campaign to win acceptance.
+Bringing the Chinese currency into the SDR, in a long-term move trailed by Chinese officials to produce a new ‘super-sovereign reserve currency’, was accomplished last November, after a short, decisive Beijing campaign to win acceptance.

 The decision marks the latest stage in a long Chinese effort to lower the dollar’s international monetary dominance.
 Yet the US Treasury joined the other international representatives on the IMF executive board in unanimously approving the renminbi’s inclusion.
 The US believes that, by obliging Beijing to open up its capital markets and other parts of the economy as a quid pro quo for the renminbi upgrading, the West has won a worthwhile prize in accelerating China’s international economic integration.